What is identity theft?

 - If you don’t get one or more of your regular bills in the mail, call each company to find out why.
 A thief could have filed a false change-of-address notice to send your mail to another address.

 - If your bills include suspicious items, such as charges you don’t recognize, don't ignore them.
 Instead, investigate them immediately.

 Periodically contact the major credit reporting agencies to get and review your file and make sure your information is correct.
-You can request a free annual credit report from each of the 3 national credit reporting agencies, whether or not you suspect any unauthorized activity on your account, by visiting www.AnnualCreditReport.com or calling 1-877-FACTACT (1-877-322-8228).
+You can request a free annual credit report from each of the 3 national credit reporting agencies, whether or not you suspect any unauthorized activity on your account, by going to www.AnnualCreditReport.com or calling 1-877-FACTACT (1-877-322-8228).
 Or you can request a report by directly contacting each of the agencies below.
 They can also tell you about setting up fraud alerts and security freezes:

 You may also want to look at these resources to get more tips and information:

 - Download our Identity Theft Kit (PDF).
 This kit has tips to help you fight identity theft.